 The U.S. Embassy in Uzbekistan reminds citizens and residents of Uzbekistan to use caution when working with private entities to apply for visas to the United States, particularly for Diversity Immigrant Visas.
 The embassy regularly receives reports of fraudulent facilitators, e-mails, letters, websites, phone calls, SMS, and print advertisements offering visa services.
 None of these third parties are affiliated in any way with the Embassy.
 The U.S. Embassy reminds individuals interested in applying for the Diversity Visa Program that the Embassy and the U.S. Department of State are the only authoritative sources of information on the DV Program and its requirements.
 For more information, please read our page on Diversity Visa Scams.
 Don’t fall victim!

-Follow us on Facebook to continue to get updates on the DV program!
+Follow us on Facebook and Telegram to continue to get updates on the DV program!